dylanzhang/dotfiles/VimCheatSheet.md

         :saveas <path/to/file>  save as another file
         :x or ZZ or :wq     save and exit (:x means save when needed) :qa!
-Exit all editing files without save :bn and :bp and :n  Go to the next editing files when open multiple files
+Exit all editing files without save :bn and :bp and :n :N  Go to the next editing files when open multiple files :files              See opened files

         w                   To the beginning of next word e                   To the end of the next word